RishiDarkDevil/rishi-portfolio/content/project/Quantum-Deep-Dive/index.md

 # Reflection Questions {#Reflection-Questions}
 - **Was there anything else you would have liked to add to your project if you had more time?**
-    - I would have loved to use PQCs and all the things, I learnt from the implementation the VQE to solve the TSP problem, to solve various other optimization problems speacially the ones observed in Machine Learning and Chemistry, where we optimize some objective function in order to attain higher accuracy and generalizability of our model or try to find the molecular structure with minimum energy level.
+    - I would have loved to use PQCs and all the things, I learnt from the implementation of VQE to solve the TSP problem, to solve various other optimization problems speacially the ones observed in Machine Learning and Chemistry, where we optimize some objective function in order to attain higher accuracy and generalizability of our model or try to find the molecular structure with minimum energy level.
 Additionally, I could have experiment with various Quantum Error Correction techniques and their impact on the results of this Optimization Problem.

 - **What challenges did you face?
 What may you have done differently?**